kapok-lang/kapok/doc/guide/data-types.md

 #### Set

-Sets are collections of elements with no duplicate elements, like sets in other programming languages.
+A set is a collection of elements with no duplicate elements, like a set in other programming languages.
 The syntax for literal map is

 ```lisp
 %{1 2 3}